kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ### Voice and tone

-There are different tones for different types of technical documentation.
-The documentation can range from instructional to somewhat conversational, but always with the goal of helping users understand how to use the product for practical purposes and, in blogs and release notes, also helping business users understand changes.
+There are different tones for different types of technical documentation, which can range from instructional to somewhat conversational.
+The goal is always to support people using the product and, in blogs and release notes, also to help business users understand changes.

 While writing Kyma documentation, use semi-formal style and imperative mood.
 The imperative mood tells the reader directly to do something.
 Use the imperative mood to write instructional documentation such as procedures and tutorials.
 Other moods can imply optional behavior.

+Avoid click-level instructions unless the UI is confusing.
+Readers of Kyma documentation are assumed to be fairly tech-savvy.
-> **NOTE:** Avoid click-level instructions.
-Avoid using unnecessary words such as "please" or "remember."
+Avoid using unnecessary words such as "please" or "remember".
+If there's just one way to do something, don't use "can".

+✅ Add your {XYZ}.
 ✅ Click **Add**.
 ⛔️ Click the **Add** button.
 ⛔️ Please, click **Add**.